thinkbigthings/zdd/README.md

 You should be able to access the database with
 `psql -h localhost -U postgres -d app -p 5555`

-drop database if you want (maybe not necessary, docker) `psql -U postgres -f db/drop-db.sql`

-Stop
+Stop (doesn't maintain the data)
 `sudo docker container stop pg-docker`

 #### Migrations

 We use Flyway: https://flywaydb.org/getstarted/firststeps/gradle

-Flyway as run from gradle doesn't use the database connection info in the properties file It uses the database connection info in the "flyway" block in build.gradle.
+Flyway as run from gradle doesn't by default use the database connection info in the properties file It uses the database connection info in the "flyway" block in build.gradle But we can load the properties from application.properties so we only have to define them in one place.

 When performing migrations, make sure the uuid extension is available to the schema e.g. `set search_path = my_schema, extensions;`

-Drop all tables: `gradlew flywayClean -i`
-Run all the migrations: `gradlew flywayMigrate -i` Drop and run all migrations: `gradlew flywayClean; gradlew flywayMigrate -i`
+Drop all tables on managed schemas: `gradlew flywayClean -i` Run all the migrations: `gradlew flywayMigrate -i` Drop and run all migrations: `gradlew flywayClean; gradlew flywayMigrate -i`